May 3, 2019 389

 This is impersonal both in nature and consequence.
-It arises from the social, economic and political pressures occurring within society and from purely physical phenomena which affect a whole community.
+It arises from the social, economic and political pressures occurring within society and from purely physical phenomena that affect a whole community.
 Examples include war, inflation, earthquake, pollution, political instability, Hoods, windstorms, drought, volcanic eruptions, etc.

 These risks have catastrophic characteristics.
 Where fundamental risks have a widespread disaster potential, they are generally regarded as being commercially uninsurable.
 Rather, they are considered to be a problem of society as a whole, to be dealt with at a governmental or international level.